-If you struggle with low vision, Dr. Edward Paul, OD, PhD, in Charlotte and Wilmington, NC, may be able to help.
+If you struggle with low vision, The Low Vision Centers of North Carolina, in Charlotte and Wilmington, NC, may be able to help.
 Call today for answers to your frequently asked questions regarding low vision.

 What Is Low Vision?